Kehillah High

 OPTION 3:

-God Shopping: An Exploration in Personal Theology – Murray Adelstein
+God Shopping: An Exploration in Personal Theology – Cantor Mark Levine

 In this class, you will reflect on your own evolving beliefs about God.
 This course explores the foundational Jewish acts of faith: belief in God, belief in God's oneness, and the understanding that God calls on us to live meaningful lives.
 You will engage with various Jewish perspectives on God, learning that it is acceptable to question and reshape one’s beliefs and that such exploration is encouraged.
 The course challenges you to thoughtfully consider how your understanding of God can inspire you to better the world around you.